Gauravdanece/-Civil-material-calculator-privacy-policy/README.md

 # Privacy Policy

-This repository contains the privacy policy for [Civil Material Calculator Name].
+This repository contains the privacy policy for [Civil Material Calculator].

 ## 📄 Files